Quick Start

 - Installation - Detailed installation instructions

-- TalkerAdmin API - Backend API reference
+- TalkerAdmin API - User and channel management

-- TalkerClient API - Frontend API reference
+- TalkerClient API - Real-time communication

 - React Integration - React hooks and patterns